uwmadisoncals/cals-main-plugins/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.9 =
+* BUG: Fixed issue with cancelling 2Checkout recurring subscriptions.
+Now using the payment_transaction_id to find/cancel the sale's recurring subscription since no subscription_transaction_id is being saved.
+* BUG: Fixed issue where old membership levels were not listed correctly in the cancellation email.
+(Thanks, Mike from Migrating Eye)
+* BUG: Fixed issue where "custom trial" values were not saving for discount codes.
+* BUG: Fixed issue where checkouts were still processing even if there were errors with the discount code used.
+* BUG: Fixed bug where settings added via the pmpro_custom_advanced_settings were not being saved to DB unless they were prefixed with custom_.
+* BUG: Fixed other formatting issues with settings added via pmpro_custom_advanced_settings.
+* BUG: Fixed issue where the sendInvoiceEmail method of the email class was expecting $order->discount_code to be a string, but it was sometimes a discount code object.
+(Thanks, Bill Stoltz)
+* FEATURE: Added the pmpro_member shortcode.
+See the Paid Memberships Pro website for documentation.
+* ENHANCEMENT: Added pmpro_account_membership_expiration_text filter to filter the expiration text that shows ona  user's membership account page.
+* ENHANCEMENT: Updated our Stripe and Braintree libraries to use their latest versions.
+This update allows our gateway integrations to support PHP7 and also removes support for PHP 5.2 and 5.3.
+* ENHANCEMENT: The Braintree level compatibility check now also looks for a properly named plan.
+* ENHANCEMENT: Better error handling when trying to update plugins that update against the PMPro license server.
+* ENHANCEMENT: Improved Italian translation.
+(Thanks, Francesco Pezzotti)
+* ENHANCEMENT: Improved German tranlsation.
+(Thanks, Simon)
+* ENHANCEMENT: Added a Sweedish tranlsation.
+(Thanks, Mathias Persson)
+* ENHANCEMENT: Added a "Chinese/Cantonese (Hong Kong SAR China)" tranlsation.
+(Thanks, Kai Chan)

 = 1.8.13.6 =
 * BUG: Fixed bug where credit card expiration emails would be sent to users with PayPal Express orders.
 * BUG: Fixed bug when updating billing with Stripe.